 From Plant To You

-If you are lucky enough to get a tree that grows strong enough to create flowers and leaves, you’ll want to know what has to be done in order to use these leaves in the same way that you would when you buy your favorite supplement.
+If you are lucky enough to get a tree that grows strong enough to create flowers and leaves, you’ll want to know what has to be done in order to use these leaves in the same way that you would when you buy your favorite product.

 It can take up to two years for a Kratom plant to reach maturity.
 A tree of about 20 feet will be ready to be harvested.
 To harvest, you usually want to take the leaves right before they would drop on their own.
 Late summer and early autumn are good times for harvesting.